jenineharris/foundation-biostat-2020/README.md

 \* **Late work is not accepted.
 Specific policies:**

 *What happens if I don't submit the midterm project on time?* The item will not be graded and the percentage available for the item will be *added to the weight of your final project*.
-Because a small number points (no more than 5% of points) for the final project are for making revisions based on feedback for the midterm, those points will not be available to you so a 100% grade will not be possible.
+Because a small number points (no more than 5% of points) for the final project are earned by making revisions based on feedback for the midterm, those points will not be available to you so a 100% grade on the final will not be possible without submitting the midterm.

 *What happens if I have to miss book club?* You will still be reviewed by your team for your participation in planning for book club and that will influence your professionalism score for the course.
 In lieu of your actual attendance at book club for the 10%, you have the option to take a score of zero or to submit a 750-1500 word paper discussing the topics from the book club night.
 This paper is due by the final course meeting on `r fob2020$week15[1]`.